Nagehan1/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 What will be the output of this code.
 Explain your answer in 50 words or less.

+10 because x is defined globally, whereas console.log(y) // undefined because it is not called within the scope of y
 ## Question 3

 Take a look at the following code: